jemmy512/book-notes/C/c-traps-and-pitfalls.md

 ## 7.4 Are characters signed or unsigned?

 But a compiler converting a char to an int has a choice: should it treat the char as a signed or an unsigned quantity?
-* If the former, it should expand the char to an int by replicat- ing the sign bit;
+* If the former, it should expand the char to an int by replicating the sign bit;
 * if the latter, it should fill the extra bit positions with zeroes.

 If you care whether a character value with the high-order bit on is treated as a negative number, you should probably declare it as **unsigned char**.
 Such values are guaranteed to be zero-extended when converted to integer, whereas ordinary char variables may be signed in one implementation and unsigned in another.